Parenting In Winters: 5 Tips From An Experienced Mom

 As winters approach, there are instances of children falling sick because of the weather changes.
 So how do you as parents ensure that your child stays fit and healthy this winter.
 Talking about which –do you know that parenting differs with each changing season?
 Yes, it does.
 Here it is changing according to winter season.

-Clothing Needs Special Attention
+Clothing Needs Special Attention In Winter

 India experiences varying degrees of cold in winters.
 Varying from snowfall to pleasant mild windy weather, Indian states exhibit a variety of temperatures during winters.
 Hence, parents have to take caution depending on the weather they experience.
 While it is important to stress on clothing, parents should remember that children would feel cold to the same extent that they would, hence unnecessary stacking of clothes on children is not required.

-Things To Be Kept In Mind
+Keep These 6 Things In Mind

 - Children should be dressed in layers of clothing which are easy to put on and take off